cargo-generate/cargo-generate/README.md

       - run: |
           mv $PROJECT_NAME ${{ runner.temp }}/
           cd ${{ runner.temp }}/$PROJECT_NAME
-          cargo build --release
+          cargo check
 ```

 So here you got a very simple little pipeline that builds scheduled (weekly) and on push.
-It processes your template repo and runs a `cargo build --release` as the final step.
+It processes your template repo and runs a `cargo check` as the final step.
 That's it, a good start to build on.

 [gh/action]: https://github.com/marketplace/actions/cargo-generate